AdnoC/ters_gc/README.md

 assert_eq!(meaning, 42);
 ```
-# FAQ
+# Collection Overview

-* Doesn't rust's lifetimes prevent something like this?
-How does it placate the
-    borrow checker?
+The collector determines reachability based on two sources of information: reference
+counting and inter-object connections.
+It also works with an assumption:
+all references stored outside the gc heap are reachable.

+[`Gc`]s act like [`Rc`]s: they increment the reference count on `clone` and
+decrement it on `drop`.

+The [`TraceTo`] trait tells the collector what other objects in the gc heap
+an object has references to.
+By iterating over all the objects in the gc heap,
-From the borrow checker's point of view all references to objects in the gc heap
+you can determine the opposite, how many objects in the gc heap has references
-have the same lifetime, which is bounded by the life of the [`Proxy`] object that
-created it.

-* Won't there be use-after-free errors if // FIXME wording

-A garbage collector's job is to clean up allocations once you don't need them.
-But it doesn't touch something while you're still using it.
-As long as you have
+to a particular object.

-a reference to an object it is guaranteed to be valid (modulo implementation bugs).
+If at least one reference to an object is not stored within the gc heap, that
+object is considered a root and reachable.
+Children of a reachable object
+are themselves reachable.
+So, you recurs down the tree and mark all the children
+who were marked unreachable as reachable.

+Once all that is finished, the only things still marked unreachable will be
+the things that _are_ actually unreachable, and can be safely freed.

-# Overview
+# Type Overview

 The [`Collector`] contains the garbage collector's internal state.
 In order
 to communicate with it and get it to do things like store an object